gy8888/RelationAdapter/README.md

 ### 2. Inference
-We provided the integration of diffusers pipeline with our model and uploaded the model weights to huggingface, it's easy to use the our model as example below:
+We provided the integration of FluxPipeline pipeline with our model and uploaded the model weights to huggingface, it's easy to use the our model as example below:

 simply run the inference script:
 ```